ULL-ESIT-PL/babel-learning/doc/scope.md

 See examples in folder [/src/scope/generator/-transform/](/src/scope/generator/-transform/).

 We want to write a transformation so that the generator declaration is hoisted to a constant declaration with the same name of the generator function.
-The constant must be initialized to a call to the function `buildGenerator`with argument the bare function.
+The constant must be initialized to a call to the function  with name `buildGenerator`with argument the bare function.
 The transformed declarationmust be hoisted at the top of the scope where the generator is.
 For instance, given this input: